When one diagnosis comes with others

 A different way to understand autism

+Traditionally, autism and other conditions are treated as separate diagnoses — autism, ADHD, anxiety, behavioural challenges.
 But this study suggests that these may not be completely independent.
-Instead, they may be linked through something called “approach and withdrawal behaviours.”
-In simple terms, this means:
+Instead, they may be linked through something called "approach and withdrawal behaviours."

 These patterns are shaped by how children experience emotions, sensory input, and their environment.